Assistance programs San Joaquin County and Stockton.

 Housing Authority of San Joaquin County – Administers low income housing.
 Specific programs include Migrant Family Centers, the Section 8 Housing Choice Voucher Program, and Family Self Sufficiency.
-448 S. Center Street Stockton, California 95203, 209 460-5000.
+Address is 2575 Grand Canal Blvd, Stockton, CA 95207.
+Dial 209 460-5000.
 Click here for more information on how to get help from Section 8.

 Legal aid - Firms across northern California may provide free advice to low income individuals and seniors.
 While numerous civil cases can be addressed, depending on resources, attorneys do focus on help with housing matters and public aid.
 This can include help for stopping evictions or assisting a senior or the disabled with receiving government assistance.
 Much more is available as well.
 Continue to find free lawyers in Sacramento.